Mary Ellen Smith

 Mary Ellen Spear Smith (October 11, 1863 – May 3, 1933) was a politician in British Columbia, Canada.
-She was the first female Member of the Legislative Assembly (MLA) in the Legislative Assembly of British Columbia, and both the first female cabinet minister and the first female Speaker in the British Empire.
+She was the first female Member of the Legislative Assembly (MLA) in the Legislative Assembly of British Columbia, and both the first female cabinet minister and the first female Acting Speaker and the first woman cabinet minister in the British Empire.

 Early life

 Smith was born Mary Ellen Spear in Tavistock, Devon, England.
 Her mother was Mary Spear and father, Richard Spear, was a copper miner.
 She became a school teacher before marrying Ralph Smith, a widower, coal miner and unionist, in 1883.
 The couple had five children together, one daughter and four sons.
 She moved with him to British Columbia in the early 1891 shortly after their marriage, settling first in Nanaimo and then moving to Vancouver in 1911.

 Career

 She was an activist as a member of the Suffrage League of Canada, member of the Dominion Board of Mental Hygiene, president of the Women's Canadian Club and of the Women's Forum, regent of the Imperial Order Daughters of the Empire, and an executive member of the Canadian Red Cross.
 She also raised money for war veterans, and helped establish factories to employ blind children.
 She founded the "Laurier Liberal Club", and was an active Methodist.

 Her husband, Ralph Smith, was a moderate trade union leader.
 He was elected to the BC legislature in 1898.
 He was elected to the House of Commons of Canada in the 1900 federal election.
 He returned to the BC legislature, and became British Columbia's Minister of Finance in 1916.
 Mary Ellen Smith helped her husband's political career by campaigning for him and making speeches on his behalf when he was unavailable.

 Ralph Smith died in February 1917, and Mary Ellen Smith ran to succeed him as Member of the Legislative Assembly (MLA) for Vancouver in a January 1918 by-election.
 She ran as an "Independent Liberal" on the slogan "Women and children first".
 She was elected by a wide margin, becoming the first woman in the BC Legislature.

 She said in a speech in the Legislature that "Not only did the women of my fair city stand behind me... but the men were there, too."

 She was re-elected as a Liberal candidate in the 1920 and 1924 general elections.